karilaa-dev/dev260_fall_2025/final_project/README.md

 **Your Answer:**

+I like how easy it is to read.
+Maybe I put too much effort into that, but not always you have time to to that.
+I also like how clean the main menu is, it's really nice looking.

 **What you would improve if you had more time:**
 _Identify areas for potential improvement - perhaps adding more features, optimizing performance, improving error handling, adding data persistence, refactoring for better maintainability, or enhancing the user experience._

 **Your Answer:**

+Implementing persistent storage would definitely be the most important thing.
+And for the application I made, a GUI would definitely help.

 ## Real-World Applications